-A safety interlock switch system PRE-VENTS CRANKING the engine with either the Forward Speed Control out of neutral, or the blade clutch (PTO) engaged.
+A safety interlock switch system PRE-VENTS CRANKING the engine with either the Forward Speed Control out of neutral or the blade clutch (PTO) engaged.
 If the engine cranks otherwise, the safety system is not working and should be repaired or adjusted before operating the mower.
 DO NOT disconnect safety switches; they are for the operator's protection.

 2. Move the throttle 1/4 to 1/2 open (toward FAST).
-Slowly turn fuel valve on propane tank to fully open position.
 Turn the ignition switch to the START position to start the engine.
 Release the key to ON (RUN) position as soon as the engine starts.

-IMPORTANT: DO NOT crank the engine continuously for more than 10 seconds at a time.
-If the engine does not start, turn the key to the OFF position and allow a 60 second cool-down period between starting attempts.
+IMPORTANT: If the engine fails to start after approximately 10 seconds of cranking, the engine should be checked before further cranking.
+Turn the key to the OFF position and allow a 60 second cool-down period between starting attempts.
 Failure to follow these guidelines can damage the starter motor and shorten battery life.
-Contact your Walker dealer or authorized engine dealer for additional help.
+Consult your Walker dealer or authorized Kohler dealer for additional help.